-Greenville University is a Christian college of the liberal arts and sciences founded by the Free Methodist Church and committed to the following description of our theological character.
+Greenville University is a Christian university of the liberal arts and sciences founded by the Free Methodist Church and committed to the following description of our theological character.

 These affirmations lead us to embrace a Christianity that is best defined as orthodox.
 Orthodox Christianity, holding to what might be described as a central consensus among Christians of all times and cultures, affirms that: